 Chocolate Crinkle Cookies

-For the dry ingredients, combine flour, cocoa powder, baking powder, and salt:
+For the dry ingredients, combine all-purpose flour, unsweetened cocoa powder, baking powder, and salt in a large bowl:

 Whisk to combine:

-For the wet ingredients, combine eggs, sugar, grapeseed oil, and vanilla extract:
+For the wet ingredients, combine eggs, granulated sugar, oil, and vanilla extract:

 Whisk vigorously for one minute until the mixture is light yellow and quite frothy: